QGIS Plugin

 The first tab shows information about the backend and the available collections and processes.
 On the top, there is a basic description about the backend you are connected to.
 Next, you can choose a collection in the drop down menu to see a description of that dataset.

 On the bottom, you can use the drop down menu to choose one of the available processes from the backend.
-After selection, the parameter of the process are listed in the table below.
-The first column contains the parameter name.
-The parameter name is bold if required and otherwise optional.
-Second column shows the type of the parameter (e.g. raster-cube) and the third column a short description.
-To learn more about the process, you can click on the info button next to the drop down menu (marked red in the figure below).
+After selection, the parameters of the process are listed in the table below.
+The first column contains the parameter name, which is required if bold and otherwise optional.
+The second column shows the type of the parameter (e.g. number) and the third column a short description.
+To learn more about the process, you can click on the info button next to the drop down menu (marked red in the figure above).
 The return type of the process is written next to the info box.
-If you want to get a good overview of all processes of openEO you might visit the official processes page, but note that not all backends will implement all processes listed there.
+If you want to get an overview of all processes of openEO you might visit the official processes page, but note that not all backends will implement all processes listed there, whereas only available processes of the backend are in the QGIS plugin.

 # Job Management